AaronSullivan2025/LIS624/SERVER_SETUP_DOCUMENTATION.md

 I viewed the site from my browser by opening the public IP address for my server.
 It showed me the data in my opacdb database and books table rendered in my webpage.

+## Issues

+As my install steps have shown, I have encountered few if any errors.

+(1) With the Apache Server install, I had to go back and adjust my local host navigation as "elinks http://localhost" having stupidly omitted the "http://" originally.

+(2) With the MySQL install I ran into a memory problem where, for some unfathomable reason, the machine kept telling me I had a full virtual disc (96% full, anyway) and couldn't continue with the install once I reached the point where I was adding the php-MySQl connections.
+To fix it, I eventually had to uninstall the whole MySQL arrangement and then reinstall from the beginning.
+This appeared to have fixed the problem as I encountered no such hassles the second time through.

 ## Links
 [Link to index.php page on Ubuntu Server](http://34.171.47.114/index.php)